 - Demonstrated teaching experience and commitment to graduate and undergraduate teaching, advising, and mentoring that support social justice, diversity, and inclusion;

 - Demonstrated ability to communicate effectively with technical and nontechnical audiences in oral and written forms;

 - Record of competitive grant success commensurate with career level;

-- Demonstrated knowledge of insect pest applied research, integrated pest management (IPM), and sustainable agricultural systems;
+- Demonstrated knowledge of weed science applied research, integrated management systems, and sustainable agriculture;

-- Knowledge of state-of-the-art techniques applicable to IPM and insect pest management research;
+- Demonstrated knowledge of state-of-the-art techniques applicable to weed management research;

-- Demonstrated knowledge and ability to work effectively with individuals and groups of diverse cultures, backgrounds, and ideologies;
+- Demonstrated ability to work effectively with individuals and groups of diverse cultures, backgrounds, and ideologies;

-- Demonstrated ability to disseminate web-based information; and
+- Demonstrated ability to disseminate information using digital media; and